sikaeducation/curriculum/courses/401/standards/query-databases/topics/sql-left-joins/README.md

 # SQL: LEFT JOIN

 An `INNER JOIN` finds every column where there's a match.
-For example, if you want all of a customer's orders, you might write something like:
+For example, to get all of a customer's orders you might write something like:

 ```sql
 SELECT customer.*, order.*